ulisesbocchio/least-black/README.md

 * files: The array of images to analyze
 * fuzz: the fuzz factor, an integer from 0-100 that represents a percentage
 * concurrency: how many concurrent 'convert' operations to run
-* stop(optional): what black percentace to stop at when finding the least black
+* threshold(optional): what black percentace to stop at when finding the least black

 Returns: A Promise that will resolve a single result object that looks like:
  ```json